mgierschdev/browsingHistory/README.md

 # Browsing history and stats
 Jupyter notebook that generates a report of your own safari browsing history and other stats.
-By following by executing the notebook steps:
+By following/ by executing, the notebook steps:

 The notebook does:
 * Has the script to copy your SQL lite Safari database